NNS Aradu: Construction and history

 Aradu was refitted, refurbished and equipped after being alongshore for over twelve years.
 The ship proved it was still seaworthy by taking part in celebrations commemorating the 200th anniversary of the Battle of Trafalgar by sailing to Great Britain in August 2005 to join 100 warships from 36 navies.
 The frigate also participated in two major exercises in 2005 and 2006, called "Igbochi" and "Idabo".

 During the Second Liberian Civil War, Aradu patrolled Liberian waters, showing the flag.
 In a bid to strengthen Nigeria/Brazil military cooperation, two naval ships, Aradu and Nwamba, departed Nigeria on 3 August 2007 to take part in Brazil BiCentenary Celebrations.
 The ships arrived in Monrovia, Liberia, on 9 August.
 They were received by the Chief of Defense Staff of Liberia, Major General Abdurahman of the Nigerian Army.
 From there, they sailed to Recife before entering Rio de Janeiro for the celebrations.

 By 2017, the condition of Aradu was reported as "deplorable" and the Nigerian Navy stated that over 250 million dollars were required to make the ship seaworthy.
 As the Nigerian Navy did not have the funds to make such an investment, Aradu remains dockside.

-In late 2019, photographs of Aradu surfaced online which shows the frigate is undergoing a refit at the Naval Dockyard limited in Victoria Island, Lagos.
+In late 2019, photographs of Aradu surfaced online which showed the frigate was undergoing a refit at the Naval Dockyard limited in Victoria Island, Lagos.
 In the photographs, metal sheets were being welded on the lower part of the ship's hull.
-Also, according to an article published by Military Africa on February 6, 2020, Aradu will be made operational during or before the end of 2020.
-Furthermore, the report also suggests that Aradu will not be fully refitted for combat operations due to the age and obsolescence of its weapons, fire control and navigational systems, but will now undertake a new mission as a combat training ship for Nigeria's new general-purpose frigate valued at $350 million, expected to be delivered in the coming years.
+Also, according to an article published by Military Africa on 6 February 2020, Aradu was to be made operational before the end of 2020.
+Furthermore, the report also suggests that Aradu would not be fully refitted for combat operations due to the age and obsolescence of its weapons, fire control and navigational systems, but would undertake a new mission as a combat training ship for Nigeria's new general-purpose frigate valued at $350 million, expected to be delivered in the coming years.

-In April 2021, Nigerian Navy planned to acquire new frigate to replace Aradu and to serve as the new flagship of the navy.
+In April 2021, Nigerian Navy announced plan to acquire new frigate to replace Aradu and to serve as the new flagship of the navy.